you interested in starting a commercial contract cleaning service?

 When I meet a prospective client at the job site for the purpose of calculating my fee and giving an estimate, the first thing I do is take a walkthrough to see the area.
 I take notes as I observe the space, cross checking my notes with the square footage.
 Then I give the client a range of quotes based on the job without revealing the square foot pricing.
 Pricing will also depend on the tasks that the client is requesting and the scale and scope of those requests.

 Giving bids is an art-science, not an exact science.
 It is a skill that you will learn to do well the more you practice.
 At first, there is a steep learning curve.
 However, once you get the hang of it, going out on job estimates can be a fun and highly enjoyable part of the job.
-Nothing quite matches the buzz of increased self-esteem that comes from drumming up your own business, setting your price, getting out there to meet new clients and securing a new job.
+Nothing quite matches the buzz of increased self-esteem that comes from drumming up your own business, setting your cleaning price, getting out there to meet new clients and securing a new job.
 Try it!
 You’ll see.

 Growing your cleaning business

-At some point you will want to expand so you can run crews and focus primarily on growing your business.
+At some point you will want to expand so you can run crews and focus primarily on growing your cleaning business.
 Transitioning from being a solo cleaner to running crews can be very tricky.
 Having a business expansion plan in place will help assure that your systems evolve in the best possible way, contributing to a successful transition.

 If you are, or have ever been, an office manager or team leader you know that adding more people quickly adds increasing complexity to the team, at every level.
 A plan is like a blueprint to guide you as the complexity grows.